 - Ease of Use – If you are new to macro photography, then you will want a camera for macro that is easy to use, with minimal button pushes required to get the pictures you want.
 A large number of the more expensive cameras with macro are more complicated, and require more effort to learn how best to use them.
 How important this is to you, you will be able to decide for yourself.

 5. Compare Best Cameras for Macro Photography

 Using the table below, you can get a quick feel for the pros and cons of each of the contenders for best camera for macro photography.
-Full reviews follow in the next section of the article.
+Full reviews of all of the best macro cameras follow in the next section of the article.

 |Product||Average User Rating||Pros / Cons||Cost||Check Price|

 |Canon EOS M6 Mark II + 15-45mm Lens||4.9 / 5|| ||$$$|